Alex Newhouse

 Doctor of Philosophy, Political Science, Anticipated Graduation: May 2027

-- Research focus: Measuring online-offline relationships in political violence using machine learning, natural language processing, social network analysis, and time-series causal inference
+- Methods: machine learning, natural language processing, social network analysis, and time-series causal inference

 - Comparative Politics and Political Methodology subfields